namakurohman93/tkpy/README.md

 `python3 run_farmlist.py dummy@email.com dummypassword com9`

-**this feature still in early stage.** it will automatically send farmlist every given time in minute. before you run this feature you need to rename your farmlist that want to run automatically. the name should follow this rule:
+**this feature still in early stage.** it will automatically send farmlist every given time in minute. before you run this feature you need to:
+* open `run_farmlist.py` with any text editor
+* change `VILLAGES` value
+* save and run it again

+after that, rename your farmlist that want to run automatically. the name should follow this rule:
 `tkpy <minute>`

 example: